Frequently Asked Questions

 How will my personal information be used?

-Any personal information (email-id, phone number etc.) here will only be used to provide and maintain our service; prevent and address issues, and to clarify contractual consent.
+Any personal information here will only be used to provide and maintain our service, prevent and address issues, and to clarify contractual consent.

 What do I do if my payment is stuck?